gryvash/GettingAndCleaningData/README.md

 At first it calls "getRawData", then "prepareData".
 Then data is melted by activity and subject and casted on their sum using mean.
 Obtained table is a required by assignment tidy data set.

+# Running the script
+In order to get the tidy data set download the "run_analysis.R" script.
+Source it in RStudio and execute run_analysis.